payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/index.md

 > 📘 Notes
 >
 > * In addition to the request parameters used for Merchant Hosted Checkout (Seamless integration) payment request, you need to ensure the additional parameters as specified in each scenario specified in this step.
-For more information on the complete list of parameters, refer to [Merchant Hosted Checkout](https://docs/payu.in/v2/docs/v2-seamless-integration).
+For more information on the complete list of parameters, refer to [Seamless Integration](https://docs/payu.in/v2/docs/v2-seamless-integration).
 > * The additional response parameters (if any) are specified for each scenario.
 For the sample response for a card payment using Merchant Hosted Checkout response, refer to [Cards Integration](https://docs.payu.in/v2/docs/v2-cards-merchant-hosted-integration/).

 ***